isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 `Contract Law`: Duties come from an agreement between parties `Tort Law`: Duties are imposed by law
 `Onus`: Burden of proof
+`Loan Back Scheme`: When a criminal tries to make dirty money look clean by pretending it came from a legitimate loan